 Highlights and Collections

-In 2023, Nengi Omuku has been awarded the Civitella Raneiri Residency in Italy (April-June 2024).
-In 2022 Nengi was also awarded a residency at the Black Rock Senegal (2022-2023).
-Nengi Omuku’s artistic practice has won scholarships and awards, including the British Council CHOGM art award presented by HM Queen Elizabeth II.
-Commissions include from the Arts Council England to paint a mural in an intensive care psychiatric ward at the Maudsley Hospital, London.
-In addition, in 2021, Omuku received a World Trade Organisation Residency organised by African Art Foundation in Geneva.
-Omuku’s work can be found in international private and public collections, such as HSBC Art Collection, the Bunker Artspace Museum, Loewe Art Collection, Monsoon Art Collection, Easton Capital Collection, Azman Museum; Dawn Art Collection; Women's Art Collection, Murray Edwards College, Cambridge; The ICA Miami Collection; The Whitworth Collection and The Baltimore Museum of Art Collection.
+Omuku was awarded the Civitella Ranieri Residency in Italy (April-June 2024), The Black Rock Senegal Residency (2022-2023), The World Trade Organisation Residency in Geneva (2021).
+Omuku received the Prankerd-Jones Memorial Prize, awarded by University College London (2012), the Nancy Balfour MA Scholarship, awarded by University College London (2011) and the British Council CHOGM art award presented by HM Queen Elizabeth II (2003).
+Commissions include the Arts Council England commission at Maudsley Hospital, London.
+Omuku’s work can be found in international private and public collections including: The HSBC Collection, the Bunker Artspace Museum, The Loewe Collection, The Monsoon Collection, The Easton Capital Collection, The Azman Museum, Dawn Art Collection, Ditau Collection, The Women's Art Collection, Murray Edwards College, Cambridge, ICA Miami, Black Rock Senegal, The Whitworth and The Baltimore Museum of Art.